 Where the Director of Maritime Safety believes that the threat level at a particular port justifies additional security measures, Avsec will provide maritime security services such as passenger screening.
-The Aviation Security Service's activity is focused on the Port of Auckland during the cruise ship season.
+Avsec's activity is focused on the Port of Auckland during the cruise ship season.
 Avsec has trained 50 Aviation Security Officers to also work as Maritime Security Officers should the need arise.

-The Aviation Security Service is also working closely with agencies to improve New Zealand's ability to act in the event of a maritime security crisis.
+Avsec is also working closely with agencies to improve New Zealand's ability to act in the event of a maritime security crisis.

-Appendix B: Seven Safety and Security Focus Areas
+Appendix B: Eight Safety and Security Focus Areas

-The Authority has identified seven safety and security focus areas that give rise to safety or security risks that need to be mitigated to improve the aviation system8.
+The Authority has identified eight safety and security focus areas that give rise to safety or security risks that need to be mitigated to improve the aviation system9.
 Each represents a set of issues that give rise to safety or security risks that the Authority believes need to be mitigated to improve the aviation system.
 The current focus areas are:

 - 1. Loss of control in flight the risk of aircraft divergence from normal flight parameters or paths, for reasons of weather, malfunction, automation, etc.; - 2.
 Runway excursions the risk associated with runway take-offs and landings; - 3.
 Airborne conflicts increasing concerns over reported airspace incidents in controlled and uncontrolled airspace with the potential for airborne conflicts and resulting mid-air collisions; - 4.
 The helicopter sector various indicators suggest the industry is not in a good position regarding its safety performance; - 5.
 Queenstown operations Queenstown airspace has a variety of flying activities, mountainous terrain, changeable weather and high density of traffic; all of which create a challenging operational environment with an increased potential for accidents to occur; - 6.
 Security threat level and responses we need to be able to respond to changes in threat levels with clear decision pathways and responsibilities, and mechanisms for implementing new or additional security controls; and - 7.
 International air cargo security air cargo security depends on a robust and trusted supply chain system.
-Informed and targeted intervention activity will sustain levels of compliance throughout the entire air cargo supply chain and retain wide stakeholder assurance as to the level of security applied to international air cargo.
+Informed and targeted interventions will sustain levels of compliance throughout the entire air cargo supply chain and retain wide stakeholder assurance as to the level of security applied to international air cargo. - 8.
+Smart Security to be well-informed, agile thinkers, capable of evaluating options in response to changing situations.
+To build resilience in our current system and make developments to meet future demands.
+Thinking smarter to improve security outcomes, enhanced passenger facilitation and optimised utilisation of equipment and staff